(CNN)Here's a look at the death penalty in the United States.

 January 31, 2000 - A moratorium on executions is declared by Illinois Governor George Ryan.
 Since 1976, Illinois is the first state to block executions.

 2002 - Atkins v.
 Virginia.
-The Supreme Court rules that the execution of mentally retarded defendants violates the Eighth Amendment's ban on cruel and unusual punishment.
+The Supreme Court rules that the execution of mentally disabled defendants violates the Eighth Amendment's ban on cruel and unusual punishment.

-January 2003 - Before leaving office, Governor George Ryan grants clemency to all of the remaining 167 inmates on Illinois's death row, due to the flawed process that led to the death sentences.
+January 2003 - Before leaving office, Governor Ryan grants clemency to all the remaining 167 inmates on Illinois's death row, due to the flawed process that led to the death sentences.

 June 12, 2006 - The Supreme Court rules that death row inmates can challenge the use of lethal injection as a method of execution.

-December 17, 2007 - Governor Jon Corzine signs legislation banning the death penalty in New Jersey.
-The death sentences of eight men are commuted to life terms.
+December 17, 2007 - New Jersey Governor Jon Corzine signs legislation abolishing the death penalty in the state.
+The death sentences of eight men are commuted to sentences of life without parole.

-April 14, 2008 - In a 7-2 ruling, the Supreme Court upholds Kentucky's use of lethal injection.
-Between September 2007, when the Court took on the case, and April 2008 no one was executed in the United States due to the de facto moratorium the Court placed on executions while it heard arguments in Baze v.
+April 16, 2008 - In a 7-2 ruling, the US Supreme Court upholds use of lethal injection.
+Between September 2007, when the Court took on the case, and April 2008, no one was executed in the United States due to the de facto moratorium the Court placed on executions while it heard arguments in Baze v.
 Rees.

 November 13, 2009 - Ohio becomes the first state to switch to a method of lethal injection using a single drug, rather than the three-drug method used by other states.

-March 9, 2011 - Illinois Gov. Pat Quinn announces that he has signed legislation eliminating the death penalty in his state, more than 10 years after the state halted executions.
+March 9, 2011 - Illinois Governor Pat Quinn announces that he has signed legislation eliminating the death penalty in his state, more than 10 years after the state halted executions.

 March 16, 2011 - The Drug Enforcement Agency seizes Georgia's supply of thiopental, over questions of where the state obtained the drug.
-U.S. manufacturer Hospira stopped producing the drug in 2009.
-The countries that still produce the drug do not allow it to be exported to the U.S. for use in lethal injections.
+US manufacturer Hospira stopped producing the drug in 2009.
+The countries that still produce the drug do not allow it to be exported to the United States for use in lethal injections.

-November 22, 2011 - Governor John Kitzhaber of Oregon grants a reprieve to Gary Haugen, who was scheduled to be executed December 6.
-Kitzhaber, a licensed physician, also puts a moratorium on all state executions for the remainder of his term in office.
+November 22, 2011 - Governor John Kitzhaber of Oregon places a moratorium on all state executions for the remainder of his term in office.

-May 2, 2013 - Maryland's governor signs a bill repealing the death penalty.
-The legislation goes into effect October 1.
+May 2, 2013 - Maryland Governor Martin O'Malley signs a bill repealing the death penalty.
+The law goes into effect October 1.

 January 16, 2014 - Ohio executes inmate Dennis McGuire with a new combination of drugs, due to the unavailability of drugs such as pentobarbital.
-The state used a combination of the drugs midazolam, a sedative, and the painkiller hydromorphone, according to the state corrections department.
-The execution process takes 24 minutes, and McGuire appeared to be gasping for air for 10 to 13 minutes, according to witness Alan Johnson, a reporter with the Columbus Dispatch.
+The state uses a combination of the drugs midazolam and hydromorphone, according to the state corrections department.
+The execution process takes 24 minutes, and McGuire appears to be gasping for air for 10 to 13 minutes, according to witness Alan Johnson, a reporter with the Columbus Dispatch.
 In May 2014, an Ohio judge issues an order suspending executions in the state so that authorities can further study new lethal injection protocols.
 In 2015, Ohio announces that it is reincorporating thiopental sodium, a drug which it used in executions from 1999-2011.

 May 22, 2014 - Tennessee becomes the first state to make death by electric chair mandatory when lethal injection drugs are unavailable.

-September 4, 2014 - The Oklahoma Department of Public Safety issues a report on the controversial April execution of inmate Clayton Lockett.
+September 4, 2014 - The Oklahoma Department of Public Safety issues a report about the botched execution of Clayton Lockett on April 29, 2014.
 Complications with the placement of an IV into Lockett played a significant role in problems with his execution, according to the report.
-An autopsy confirmed that Lockett died from the execution drugs and not from a heart attack, but many consider it botched nonetheless because it took 43 minutes for him to die.
+It took 43 minutes for him to die.